wcukier/wcukier.github.io/_pages/about.md

 ## (Sci-Fi/Fantasy) Book Recommendations
 - The Broken Earth Trilogy by N. K. Jemisin

+- The Green Bone Saga by Fonda Lee

 - Mistborn by Brandon Sanderson (and the rest of the Cosmere)

 - The Realm of the Elderlings by Robin Hobb